mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

     ![](../assets/lp_add-subpage.png)

+Once you configured and designed the primary page and the subpages if any, you can [test] and [publish] your landing page.

 ## Configure the primary page {#configure-primary-page}

 The primary page is the page that is immediately displayed to the users when they click the link to your landing page, such as from an email or a website.